-This eddy carried me about a league in my way back again, directly towards the island, but about two leagues more to the northward than the current which carried me away at first; so that when I came near the island, I found myself open to the northern shore of it, that is to say, the other end of the island, opposite to that which I went out from.
+This eddy carried me about a league in my way back again, directly towards the island, but about two leagues more to the northward than the current which carried me away at first; so that, when I came near the island, I found myself open to the northern shore of it, that is to say, the other end of the island, opposite to that which I went out from.

-When I had made something more than a league of way by the help of this current or eddy, I found it was spent, and served me no farther.
-However, I found that being between two great currents, viz. that on the south side, which had hurried me away, and that on the north, which lay about a league on the other side; I say, between these two, in the wake of the island, I found the water at least still, and running no way; and 135 having still a breeze of wind fair for me, I kept on steering directly for the island, though not making such fresh way as I did before.
+When I had made something more than a league of way by the help of this eddy, I found it was spent, and served me no further.
+However, being between two great currents, in the wake of the island, I found the water at least still, and running no way; and having still a breeze of wind fair for me, I kept on steering directly for the island, and in about an hour came within about a mile of the shore, where, it being smooth water, I soon got to land.